-To help ensure quality and consistency, we have defined an enterprise service delivery plan, which outlines the key deliverables associated with the implementation of any new service.
+To help ensure quality and consistency, I have defined a service delivery plan, which highlights the key deliverables associated with the implementation of any new service.
 Depending on the services, the deliverables could be rightsized, helping to promote innovation and agility, except for services that support regulated workloads, where the ability to demonstrate a state of control would be a critical requirement.

-Although “Delivery”, “Ops” and “IS” are separate RACI items, the enterprise service delivery plan assumes a “DevSecOps” philosophy is being followed.
-Therefore, security practices should be integrated within the DevOps process, meaning that “Delivery”, “Ops” and “IS” are all actively engaged as part of the design phases.
+Although “Delivery”, “Ops” and “IS” are separate RACI roles, the service delivery plan assumes a “DevSecOps” philosophy.
+Therefore, security practices should be integrated within the DevOps process, meaning that “Delivery”, “Ops” and “IS” would all be actively engaged as part of the design.

-Where required, the Design Qualification (DQ), Installation Qualification (IQ), Operational Qualification (OQ), and Performance Qualification (PQ) are embedded as part of the associated phases.
+Where required, the Design Qualification (DQ), Installation Qualification (IQ), Operational Qualification (OQ) and Performance Qualification (PQ) would be embedded as part of the associated phases.

-Validation: A documented objective evidence that provides a high degree of assurance that a specific process will consistently produce a product meeting its predetermined specifications.
+Validation: A documented objective evidence that provides a high degree of assurance that a specific process consistently produces a product meeting its predetermined specifications.

 Qualification is part of the validation, but the individual qualification steps alone do not constitute process validation.
 For example, the infrastructure must be qualified, while the software running the processes on the infrastructure must be validated.

-Achieving this outcome can be very time-consuming, however, modern technologies and techniques can streamline the process, whilst simultaneously improving quality.
+Many perceive achieving this outcome as a time-consuming process, however, I believe modern technologies and techniques could help streamline the process, whilst simultaneously improving quality.

-Software-Defined techniques and the use of Infrastructure-as-Code has a dramatic impact on how we provision and maintain infrastructure.
-The four steps outlined below are an example of how this can help to enable and maintain a Qualified State (QS).
+Software-Defined techniques and the use of Infrastructure-as-Code have a profound impact on the provisioning and maintenance of infrastructure.
+The four steps outlined below are an example of how these techniques could help to enable and maintain a Qualified State (QS).

-As outlined in the enterprise service delivery plan, infrastructure requirements must be substantiated as code (Infrastructure-as-Code).
-This code can become a blueprint, accurately reflecting the state of the infrastructure.
+As outlined in the service delivery plan, infrastructure requirements must be substantiated as code (Infrastructure-as-Code).
+This code becomes a blueprint, accurately reflecting the state of the infrastructure.

-Establish a “continuous” qualification framework, targeting the blueprint.
-The framework (following standard CI/CD practices), consistently deploys the infrastructure based on a specific blueprint in NON-PRD (DEV, TEST, QA) environments.
+A “continuous” qualification framework (following standard CI/CD practices), consistently deploys the infrastructure based on a specific blueprint in NON-PRD (DEV, TEST, QA) environments.
 At which point, automated testing could be performed, resulting in test execution reports.

-IT Quality can review and certify the blueprint and test execution reports.
+IT Quality reviews and certifies the blueprints and test execution reports.

-A preciously highlighted, similar modern software development techniques can be applied to validation.
-The three steps outlined below are an example of how to achieve continuously validation.
+Similar modern software development techniques could be applied to validation.
+The three steps outlined below are an example of how continuously validation could be achieved.

-Position automated testing and test-driven development (TDD) as a core part of the software development lifecycle.
+Automated testing and test-driven development (TDD) must be a core part of the software development lifecycle.

 Functional tests become the backbone of the validation process, where product teams simultaneously write the validation scripts along with the code, executing the tests at regular intervals.

-The regular execution of automated tests (before and after implementation) resulting in an application that is continuously validated.
+The regular execution of automated tests (before and after implementation) would result in an application that is continuously validated.

 A common misconception is that regulators require tests to be executed by a human and physically signed.
 Using the FDA as an example, the requirement states that “objective evidence that software requirements describe the intended use and that the system meets those needs of the user.”
-Objective evidence can absolutely be produced through the use of automation.
+Objective evidence could be achieved through a variety of techniques, including automation.

-Regardless of the defined compliance and/or regulatory requirement, our goal is to embed quality (Quality by Design) as part of every implementation, making it a continuous part of the delivery process.
-Where possible, we will look to automate quality, helping to drive higher accuracy and consistency, whilst unlocking agility.
+Regardless of the defined compliance and/or regulatory requirements, I believe every business should aim to proactively embed quality (Quality by Design), making it a continuous part of the service delivery approach.
+Where viable, software-defined techniques and automation could significantly improve quality, helping to drive higher accuracy and consistency, whilst also unlocking business agility.